 As a result, in late 2011 and 2012 we witnessed for the first time China’s reserves rise by less than the already-much-lower current account surplus.
 By the middle of the year, net capital outflows actually exceeded the current account surplus (reserves, in other words, declined in spite of a current account surplus).

 As Chinese money creation slowed, exacerbated by monetary bifurcation, Chinese growth slowed along with it.
 This had the impact of reducing the financial repression tax (the difference between nominal GDP growth and nominal interest rates narrowed).
 The consequence was predictable.
 GDP growth slowed far more quickly in 2012 than even the pessimists had expected.

 This is part of the self-reinforcing tendencies that financial repression creates for an economy.
 Rapid growth increases the financial repression tax, which tends to create even more rapid growth by reducing the real cost of capital.
 Slowing growth reduces the financial repression tax, which slows growth even further.
 These self-reinforcing tendencies imbedded in the national capital structure are typical of developing countries and one of their great sources of economic volatility – one that tends to undermine long-term growth.

 This is an abbreviated version of a chapter of my recent book (Avoiding the Fall) which itself came out of one of my newsletter several years ago.
-Academics, journalists, and government and NGO officials who want to subscribe to the newsletter should write to me [email protected], stating your affiliation, please.
+Academics, journalists, and government and NGO officials who want to subscribe to the newsletter should write to me at [email protected], stating your affiliation, please.
 Investors who want to buy a subscription should write to me, also at that address.

 This piece is cross-posted from China Financial Markets with permission.